Deep Space Nine (DS9) Season 1

 Commentary

 When TNG's pilot episode "Encounter at Farpoint" aired, it was clear that the characters still required refinement to become useful for storytelling and that the basic premise of TNG would have to evolve to more than just a remake of TOS.
 TNG needed two seasons to find its way.
 Well, the latter has to be said about DS9 as well, but in contrast to TNG almost all elements that would later make up the series were already present in the pilot.
 It is certainly not because of lacking development potential in "Emissary" that much of the rest of the first season and some of the second season would wind up as boring.
-It just seems that after the exciting pilot episode the writers quickly ran out of ideas.
+It seems that after the exciting pilot episode the writers quickly ran out of ideas.

 "Emissary" certainly profits from five years of TNG that laid the ground for modern Trek, and in particular from the episodes "The Wounded" and "Ensign Ro" that introduced the Cardassians and the Bajorans, respectively.
 So the pilot episode can jump straight into action, without the need to establish too many facts.
-The cold open with the flashback on the Battle of Wolf 359, referring to the events of TNG: "The Best of Both Worlds", is arguably among the most dramatic sequences of Star Trek.
+The cold open with the flashback to the Battle of Wolf 359, referring to the events of TNG: "The Best of Both Worlds", is arguably among the most dramatic sequences of Star Trek.

 Not everything in terms of character development is entirely successful and not everything is completely in line with later episodes though.
-Kira comes across as rather harsh because of Nana Visitor's mostly grim facial expressions, on which the camera rests too often.
+Kira comes across as rather harsh because of Nana Visitor's mostly grim facial expressions, on which the camera rests too often in my view.
 This will change in later episodes, for the better as I think.
 Siddig El Fadil overdoes Bashir's naivety in his awkward attempt to date Jadzia and in explaining his idea of an "adventure" in the "wilderness" that repels Nerys.
-Poor Julian initially appears like a total jerk but at least proves to be a capable doctor when the battle ensues.
+Poor Julian initially appears like a jerk but at least proves to be a capable doctor when the battle ensues.
 Quark's comical potential is not exploited in this episode, except for his little bantering with Kira in the end.
 In hindsight, his behavior in this episode doesn't feel quite right.
 Odo's look is not yet finalized, but even more obviously he seems to be rather emotionless in "Emissary", much as if he were DS9's Data.
 Sisko has a bit too little trouble getting used to Dax's new look.
 It is no issue at all, although it easily could have been one.
 It may have been better not to establish that it was the first time he met Jadzia Dax.
 Finally, I don't like Picard's involvement as Sisko's nemesis.
 Sure, Patrick Stewart was not supposed to be given a chance to outperform Avery Brooks here, but I would have expected more from Picard than just talking the absolutely necessary minimum to a man who holds a grudge against him and who may not trust him.

 Well, Picard appears once more though.
 O'Brien comes to the Enterprise bridge one last time, but decides not to enter Picard's ready room.
 When he is going to beam over to the station, Picard comes into the transporter room (No. 3, O'Brien's favorite), tells O'Brien that he would miss him and activates the transporter himself on the chief's command.
 While this is certainly a nice scene, I wonder why no one else would be there to say good-bye after all the years.
 This just doesn't feel right.